 Failure to pay assessed taxes or associated deficiencies may result in the issuance of a levy.
 A levy may be attached to property, including physical assets, wages, and bank accounts.
 Levied property may be subject to sale or liquidation as a means of resolving liability.

 Priority One: Stopping Aggressive Enforced Collections

 Failure to pay assessed taxes or associated deficiencies may also result in the filing of a tax lien.
-A tax lien serves as a public notice of debt, and thus may affect your credit rating.
+A tax lien serves as a public notice of liability, and thus may affect your credit rating.